 Who is Mary Lord?

-- An elected member of the DC State Board of Education since 2007 and a former vice president, currently serving as the At-Large representative
+- An elected member of the State Board of Education since its start in 2007 and its former vice president, currently completing a four-year term as the At-Large member.

 - Someone who genuinely cares about education.
 Click here for the 5 top reasons Mary's in this race.